connxio/docs/docs/integrations/transformation/blob-get.md

 sidebar_position: 5
 ---

-# Getting data from Azure Blob Storage
+# Azure Blob Storage Get

 Connxio allows customers to get data from [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/) to enrich, replace or transform messages.
 The process is intuitive and resembles the act of [Data Collection](/integrations/transformation/data-collection).